esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

    - **Offset**: 0x10
    - **Size**: 4 bytes
    - **Description**:
-       - The Relative Virtual Address (RVA) of the entry point function.
+       - RVA of the entry point function.
        - This is where execution starts after the program is loaded.

 ![AddressOfEntryPoint](../.github/winpe/img_22.png)